 I found I could wear a heavier cream on my neck but not on my face if I wanted to apply makeup.
 Most products will tell you to use it twice daily, but I choose to apply my neck cream at night.
 During the day I still feel better using a moisturizer with an added sunscreen on my neck.

-Here’s the products I tried:
+Here are the products that I tried:

-Loreal Revita Lift Face & Neck -If you’re looking to keep your routine to a minimum then this is the one for you.
-You can apply it on both your face and neck and it contains retinol.
+Loreal Revita Lift Face & Neck -If you’re looking to keep your routine to a minimum, then this is the one for you.
+You can apply it on both your face and neck, and it contains retinol.
 Using it will save you both time and money!
-I did feel that this cream is a little lighter and with my dry skin I wanted something with a heavier consistency.
+I did feel that this cream is a little lighter, and with my dry skin, I wanted something with a heavier consistency.

-In a more aggressive approach to a neck wrinkles, women have done Botox, liposuction, and surgery to reduce the appearance of their lines.
+In a more aggressive approach to neck wrinkles, women have done Botox, liposuction, and surgery to reduce the appearance of their lines.
 However, there are ways to firm up the skin on your neck non-surgically!

 • Do not smoke or drink excessively